Alzheimer’s and Journaling: Expressive Writing for Coping

 By revisiting past entries, individuals can gain insight into their emotional patterns over time and identify areas that need attention or improvement.

-This introspective exploration not only strengthens emotional but also creates a sense of connection between one’s past and present self, which is crucial when living with a condition like Alzheimer’s disease.
+This introspective exploration not only strengthens emotional resilience but also creates a sense of connection between one’s past and present self, which is crucial when living with a condition like Alzheimer’s disease.

 Given these benefits, it is worth further investigating how journaling could also function effectively as a memory aid for Alzheimer’s patients.